-NOTICE IS HEREBY GIVEN that Grown Rogue International Inc. (the "Corporation") will hold its annual and special meeting of shareholders (the "Meeting") on October 24, 2022, at 11:00am (Eastern Daylight Time) at the offices of Miller Thomson LLP, Scotia Plaza, 40 King Street West, Suite 5800, Toronto, Ontario, M5H 3S1, for the following purposes:
+NOTICE IS HEREBY GIVEN that Grown Rogue International Inc. (the "Corporation") will hold its annual and special meeting of shareholders (the "Meeting") on September 14, 2023, at 11:00am (Eastern Daylight Time) at the offices of Miller Thomson LLP, Scotia Plaza, 40 King Street West, Suite 5800, Toronto, Ontario, M5H 3S1, for the following purposes:

-- 1. to present the audited consolidated financial statements of the Corporation for its prior years ended October 31, 2021 and 2020, and the independent auditor's report thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to appoint Turner, Stone & Company, L.L.P. as the independent auditors of the Corporation until the next annual meeting of shareholders and authorize the directors to fix the auditors' remuneration; - 4. to consider and, if deemed advisable, adopt a special resolution approving an amendment to the Articles of the Corporation to change of the name of the Corporation, from "Grown Rogue International Inc." to such name as may be determined by the Board, in its sole discretion, within twenty-four (24) months from the date of such approval, as more particularly described in the management information circular for the Meeting dated September 15, 2022 (the "Information Circular"); - 5. to consider and, if deemed advisable, adopt a special resolution approving an amendment to the Articles of the Corporation to consolidate all of the outstanding common shares (the "Common Shares") to such proportion as the board of directors may determine, up to and including on a twenty (20) for one (1) basis, within twenty-four (24) months from the date of such approval, as more particularly described in the accompanying Information Circular; and - 6. to transact any other business properly brought before the Meeting.
+- 1. to present the audited consolidated financial statements of the Corporation for its prior years ended October 31, 2022 and 2021, and the independent auditor's report thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to appoint Turner, Stone & Company, L.L.P. as the independent auditors of the Corporation until the next annual meeting of shareholders and authorize the directors to fix the auditors' remuneration: - 4. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution reapproving the Corporation's long-term equity based incentive plan; and - 5. to transact any other business properly brought before the Meeting.